mitoc/website/_pages/rentals/index.md

       - /images/rental/pic4.jpg
 ---
 <div class="alert alert-danger">
 <p><strong>Stratton Student Center Closure (Updated Feb 23th, 2023): The student center and gear office are closed until fall due to burst pipes and flooding.
 Official MIT updates can be found <a href="https://studentlife.mit.edu/cac/stratton-student-center/w20-repair-updates">here</a>.

-There is no access for anyone to the MITOC office at this time and we have not yet been allowed in to retrieve gear.
-We are resuming office hours out of the MITOC boathouse in N52 but still have an exceedlingly limited supply of gear.
+We are resuming office hours out of the MITOC boathouse in N52.
+Most of the gear has been relocated to the boathouse, but the gear catelog is still disorganized as a result of the move.
 Check the <a href="https://mitoc.mit.edu/calendar">calendar</a> for office hour locations and times.</strong></p>
 </div>

 <div class="alert alert-warning">